MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/username-password-authentication.md

 ---
 title: Username and password authentication
-description: "By design and policy, the username/password authentication works only for Work and school accounts, but not for Microsoft Accounts (MSA)."
+description: By design and policy, the username/password authentication works only for Work and school accounts, but not for Microsoft Accounts (MSA).
 author: Dickson-Mwendia
 manager: CelesteDG